 A parent or guardian may consent in writing for a physician, surgeon, or health care practitioner acting under the direction of a supervising physician and surgeon to administer an immunizing agent to a pupil at school.
+The health care practitioner may administer immunizations for the prevention and control of diseases that present a current or potential outbreak as declared by a federal, state, or local public health officer.
 (Ed.
-Code, §§ 48216, 48980(a), 49403, Health & Safety Code, §§ 120325, 120335)
+Code, §§ 48216, 48980(a), 49403; Health & Saf.
+Code, §§ 120325, 120335)

-- 7. Physical Exams and Testing: The District is required to conduct certain physical examinations and vision and hearing testing of students, unless the parent has a current written objection on file.
+- Physical Exams and Testing: The District is required to conduct certain physical examinations and vision and hearing testing of students, unless the parent has a current written objection on file.
 However, the child may be sent home if he or she is believed to be suffering from a recognized contagious or infectious disease, and shall not be permitted to return until the school authorities are satisfied that any contagious or infectious disease does not exist.
 (Ed.
-Code, §§ 49451, 49452, 49452.5, 49455; Health & Safety Code, § 124085) The district may provide for scoliosis screening of every female student in grade 7 and every male student in grade 8.
+Code, §§ 49451, 49452, 49452.5, 49455; Health & Saf.
+Code, § 124085) The District may provide for scoliosis screening of every female student in grade 7 and every male student in grade 8.
 (Ed.
-Code, §§ 49451, 49452.5) - 8.
+Code, § 49452.5) - 8.
 Confidential Medical Services: For students in grades 7 through 12, the District may release a student for the purpose of obtaining confidential medical services without obtaining the consent of the student's parent or guardian.
 (Ed.
-Code, § 46010.1)

-- 9. Medical Coverage for Injuries: Medical and hospital services for pupils injured at school or school-sponsored events, or while being transported, may be insured at parent's expense.
+Code, § 46010.1) - 9.
+Medical Coverage for Injuries: Medical and hospital services for pupils injured at school or school-sponsored events, or while being transported, may be insured at parent's expense.
 No pupil shall be compelled to accept such services without his or her consent or, if the pupil is a minor, without the consent of a parent or guardian.
 (Ed.
 Code, § 49472) - 10.
 Medical and Hospital Services Not Provided: The District does not provide medical and hospital services for students injured while participating in athletic activities.
 However, all members of school athletic teams must have accidental injury insurance that covers medical and hospital expenses.
 (Ed.
 Code, §§ 32221.5, 49471) - 11.
 Mental Health Services: The District shall notify pupils and parents or guardians no less than twice each school year of the steps to initiate access to available pupil mental health services on campus and/or in the community.
 (Ed.
 Code, § 49428) A parent or student should contact their school site to inquire about available mental health services. - 12.
-Services for Students with Exceptional Needs or a Disability: State and federal law require that a free and appropriate public education (FAPE) in the least restrictive environment be offered to qualified pupils with disabilities ages 3 through 21 years.
+Services for Students with Exceptional Needs or Disabilities: State and federal law require that a free and appropriate public education (FAPE) in the least restrictive environment be offered to qualified pupils with disabilities ages 3 through 21 years.
 Students classified as individuals with exceptional needs for whom a special education placement is unavailable or inappropriate may receive services in a private nonsectarian school.
 Please contact the local director of special education for specific information.
 (Ed.
 Code, § 56040 et seq.)
 In addition, services are available for students who have a disability which interferes with their equal access to educational opportunities.
 (Section 504 of the Rehabilitation Act of 1973, 34 C.F.R. § 104.32) The District official listed below is responsible for handling requests for services under Section 504 and may be reached at the following address and telephone: